On 28 June 1914 Austro-Hungarian Archduke Franz Ferdinand is assassinated in Sarajevo, the capital of Bosnia-Herzegovina.

 In its ensuing dispute with Serbia, Austria-Hungary refuses to be placated.
 Germany sides with Austria-Hungary when the situation deteriorates.
 On 3 August 1914 Germany declares war on France.
 Britain in turn declares war on Germany on 14 August.
 The First World War has begun.

-Hungary proclaims its independence, but in the post-war settlements loses much of its territory to Romania, Yugoslavia and Czechoslovakia.
+Hungary proclaims its independence, but in the post-war reparations settlement loses more than two-thirds of its territory.
+Transylvania is ceded to Romania.
+Croatia, Slavonia and Vojvodina go to Yugoslavia.
+Slovakia becomes part of Czechoslovakia.
 In 1919 communists seize control of the government and announce the establishment of the Hungarian Soviet Republic.

-However, communist rule does not last the year.
-When their promise to restore the country's borders backfires badly the communists are ousted by a military junta.
+Communist rule does not last the year.
+When their promise to restore the country's borders backfires badly, the communists are ousted by a military junta.
 A campaign of "white terror" by the new regime targets communists, socialists, Jews and leftist intellectuals.
-About 5000 are executed and 75,000 jailed.
+About 5,000 are executed and 75,000 jailed.
 Nearly 100,000 flee into exile.
 Hungarian Jews suffer particularly badly.

 In 1910 Hungarian Jews number around 900,000, or about 5% of the population.
 They make up the bulk of the country's middle class and dominate the finance and business sectors of the economy.
 By 1945 only about 120,000 Jews remain.